sudo-homebrew/fh-ANGUS/README.md

-# Fast Heuristics or Autonomous Nvigation in Geographical Unexplored Spaces (fh-ANGUS)
+# Fast Heuristics for Autonomous Nvigation in Geographical Unexplored Spaces (fh-ANGUS)

 ## Introduction
 fh-ANGUS is a fastest frontier based exploration algorithm